We aim to prepare children for the modern world by helping them to become successful life-long learners.

 Developing children to be leaders

-Able to take a risk where it might assist learning
+- Able to take a risk, where it might help them learn

-Able to enjoy learning and knows that it needs personal effort
+- Able to enjoy and love learning, knowing that it needs personal effort.

 In this way, the Academy gives its pupils the best possible education and access to opportunities, so they leave school with the achievements, aspiration and confidence to be successful at secondary school and beyond.